 New State of the Art Boarding Facility for Prince Alfred College

-Following an extensive planning, approval and tender evaluation process, construction work on a new Boarding facility on The Parade West, including an associated footbridge, is due to begin before the end of 2017.
+Following an extensive planning, approval and tender evaluation process, construction work on a new Boarding facility on The Parade West, including an associated footbridge, began in the latter part of 2017.

 Boarding has been a key part of College life at Princes since we began in 1869 and continues to make a variety of contributions to its life and culture.
 We currently have the largest boys’ boarding program in South Australia.
 This new state of the art facility reflects the College’s commitment to our boarding program, which is a vital part of our history, our identity and our future.